-Kristi Jacobson, Director and Producer, is a NY-based filmmaker whose films capture nuanced, intimate, and provocative portrayals of individuals and communities.
+Kristi Jacobson, Director & Producer, is a NY-based filmmaker whose films capture nuanced, intimate, and provocative portrayals of individuals and communities.
 Her film, A Place at the Table (Participant Media/Magnolia Pictures), called “one of the most important…and gripping non-fiction films to debut in some time” by Indiewire, premiered at the 2012 Sundance Film Festival before its theatrical release in over 35 U.S. cities.
 The film examines the shocking paradox of hunger in the wealthiest nation on earth through the very personal stories of three American families who face food insecurity daily; it won the International Documentary Association’s Pare Lorentz Award and was nominated for Best Feature Documentary by the Producers Guild of America.
 Previous films include the critically acclaimed Toots, winner of the National Board of Review’s 2007 Top Documentary Award and voted 100% on Rotten Tomatoes, and American Standoff (HBO), produced by two-time Oscar winner Barbara Kopple.
 Jacobson is a member of the Director’s Guild of America, NYWIFT, and a two-time Sundance Creative Producing Fellow.
-She is a recipient of grants from Tribeca Film Institute, Sundance Institute, Bertha Foundation, and many others and, most recently is a 2016 recipient of the Chicken & Egg Breakthrough Award, which aims to support filmmakers to continue to be strong advocates for urgent issues.
+She is a recipient of grants from Tribeca Film Institute, Sundance Institute, Bertha Foundation, Catapult Film Fund, and a 2016 recipient of the Chicken & Egg Pictures Breakthrough Filmmaker Award, which aims to support filmmakers to continue to be strong advocates for urgent issues.